jesuslpm/FastDynamic/README.md

 </pre>

-If you are going to create more than one object, it is better to use GetActivator extension method to get the activator and use it multiple times.
+If you are going to create more than one object, it is better to use GetActivator extension method and use the returned activator multiple times.

 <pre>
   Type type = GiveMeTheType();